pereirarodrigo/Decision_Tree/README.md

 Although Anaconda is optional, I highly recommend it as it contains a useful suite of libraries for Machine Learning and Data Science.
 Additionally, it's a lot better than installing all of the libraries by hand.

+P.S.: Comments are provided in both Portuguese and English.